Which Properties are Exempt from California’s Tenant Protection Act of 2019?

 Properties Exempt from the TPA

-Please contact Lynx Legal Service if you have a question whether your property is covered by the TPA.
+Lynx Legal Service will review exemption rules when starting a new to determine if your new case will benefit by applying these rules.
 We can be reached at 888-441-2355 or info@lynxlegal.com.
 Our experienced professionals are standing by to answer any inquiries you may have.